 - Part of the "future" ElfQuest story "The Rebels" takes place in a large complex on a Mercury-type planet that has an incredibly hot day side and a cold dark side.
 The base runs on rails laid around the planet's equator in order to stay on the dark side as the planet slowly rotates.
 Lucky there aren't any saboteurs on board, eh?

-- In a The Punisher / Ghost Rider team-up, the duo fought drug dealers who had a giant mobile base called Roaring Island, where the villains also produced the drug.
+- In a Punisher / Ghost Rider team-up, the duo fought drug dealers who had a giant mobile base called The Roaring Island, which is made from different vehicles (cars, trucks, a tank etc.) linking up together.

 - The mobile base for KITT in Knight Rider is a big truck.
 Notice that it seems to have some TARDIS technology applied, as it is bigger in the inside than in the outside.
 The Mythbusters proved it is possible to drive into a semi that's traveling at freeway speeds.